-The best time to make sure that your gutters are functioning properly is during rainy days because the rain commonly exposes any gutter problems you may be having.
-If you look out your window at your gutters and see any of the following things happening, this likely means your gutter system is not working properly.
+The best time to make sure that your gutters are functioning properly is during rainy days.
+Because the rain commonly exposes any gutter problems you may be having.
+If you look out your window and see any of the following happening, this likely means your gutter system is not working properly.

 - Water overshooting your gutter completely

-- Water leaking from a section of the gutter
+- Leaking from a section of the gutter

 - Water leaking between the gutter and the fascia